jcblum/community-faqs/code-question-tips_6824.md

 If your problem involves code that's working with data, then you'll need to include example data in your reproducible example.

-The tricky part is that the data needs to be included in a **completely self-contained** way.
+The tricky part is that the data needs to be included in a **self-contained** way.
 In most cases, this means you won't be able to just re-use the data import code you've already got.
 That `CSV` on your hard drive doesn't exist on anybody else's computer! 😅

 Some good ways to get self-contained data into a reprex are: